Ginger tea is about to become your new favorite drink. It’s warm and comforting, and takes only 5 minutes to make at home!

 - Pour the liquid through a fine mesh strainer to catch the large ginger pieces, then serve warm with a squeeze of fresh lemon and honey, to taste.

 - You can store extra ginger tea in an airtight container in the fridge for up to 1 week.
 Serve it cold or reheated.

-If you try this ginger tea recipe, please leave a comment below and let me know how it goes!
-And if you make any modifications, I’d love to hear about those, too.
-We can all benefit from your experience.
+If you try this ginger tea recipe, please leave a comment and star rating below, letting me know how you like it!